-15. It is recommended, that having due regard to the fact that no integrated impact assessment s required that the Democratic Services Committee note the Members Personal Development Review Scheme and that the Democratic Services Manager communicates with all Members via email, reminding them of the scheme and inviting them to complete a Personal Development Review should they so wish.
+- 15. It is recommended, that having due regard to the fact that no integrated impact assessment is required that the Democratic Services Committee: - Note the Members Personal Development Review Scheme - Approves that the Democratic Services Manager will communicate with the Welsh Local Government Association (WLGA) and political groups to explore a cohort of current members to undertake the training to conduct Personal Development Reviews. - Approves that the Democratic Services Manager will communicate with all Members via email, reminding them of the scheme and inviting them to complete a Personal Development Review should they so wish.